copperwater/xNetHack/doc/xnh-changelog-7.0.md

   helping you."
 - A number of monster recolors from previous versions are reverted back to vanilla colors.
+- Port L's descriptive hit messages patch (slightly modified), which changes messages such as "You hit foo" and "Foo hits" into more descriptive messages based on the weapon, attack type, or monster making the attack.

 ### Architectural changes